 4. “THE LITTLE PRINCESS” (1939) –

 Based on the classic Frances Hodgson Burnett novel, The Little Princess is notable for being Shirley’s first film made entirely in technicolor.
-Set during the Second Boer War, it tells the story of Sara Crewe, a young girl whose soldier father enlists her to an all-girls boarding school in London right before he leaves for combat.
+Set during the Second Boer War, it tells the story of Sara Crewe, a young girl whose soldier father enlists her in an all-girls boarding school in London right before he leaves for combat.
 Sara’s father is a wealthy man, so the school’s headmistress, Miss Minchin (Mary Nash), willingly spoils her new pupil, fully expecting a fat check at the end of the term.
 But when news arrives that Sara’s father has been killed in battle, the bitter Miss Minchin quickly turns her favorite student into a servant.
 Locked away in the school's freezing attic with fellow servant girl Becky, Sara tries to retain hope that her father is still alive.
-But, everyday that optimism becomes harder and harder for her to hold on to.
-The Little Princess marked Shirley’s last major success as a child star.
+But, every day that optimism becomes harder and harder for her to hold on to.
+The Little Princess served to reunite Shirley with a couple of her Heidi co-stars (both Mary Nash and Marcia Mae Jones as the bratty Lavinia).
+The film, also, marked Shirley’s last major success as a child star.
 At the age of eleven, she was just beginning to outgrow the roles that made her famous.
-The film, also, served to reunite Shirley with Heidi co-stars, Nash and Marcia Mae Jones (as Lavinia).
 Despite the liberties this film takes with the original work, The Little Princess has become a beloved classic over the years.
-It is a heartfelt film that might make you cry but, will, definitely, make you smile.
+It's a heartfelt film that might make you cry but, will, definitely, make you smile.

 5. “BRIGHT EYES” (1934) –